Updated February 28, 2023

 In conclusion, Azure SQL is faster than traditional SQL databases with in-built optimization and tuning capacity.
 SQL database uses other Azure services and users have to work less on monitoring, maintaining, and managing the Azure SQL servers.
 Also, it is cost-effective based on requirement users who can use the storage system.

 This is a guide to Azure SQL Database.
-Here we also discuss the introduction and how does it work in Azure along with how to create a SQL database in azure.
+Here we discuss the introduction, working, services tiers, and how to create SQL database in azure.
 You may also have a look at the following articles to learn more –